New Custom Field "Found in Version"

 What I would like to have is a drop down where you can choose a released version.
 I like the idea to have a status on version like described in issue #1245.
 Depending on this status, the version would be displayed on the drop down or not.

-#21 Updated by Brian Lindahl about 6 years ago
+#21 Updated by Brian Lindahl over 6 years ago

 - File affected-version.patch added